hreskiv/chr-eve-ng/README.md

-In this repository You can find a some useful scripts for eve-ng enviroment and some LAB's for Mikrotik trainings.
+Repository contain can some useful scripts for eve-ng enviroment for adding RouterOS image to eve-ng environment and some LAB's for Mikrotik trainings.